 To ensure a guaranteed and viable curriculum for all, mastery of the standards is reflected through grades/activities that are assigned equitably to all students.
+Therefore, "extra credit" is not assigned.

-• Grades are standards based, not for participation (Kleenex, supplies, food items, parent attendance to meetings, etc.)
+Grades are standards based, not for participation (Kleenex, supplies, food items, parent attendance to meetings, etc.)